miharekar/mr-meta-box/README.md

 Awesome, but surely someone already thought of that?
 -------
 There are some plugins for making meta boxes but when you are developing a plugin or a theme you probably don't want it to rely on some other plugin.
 There are also a few libraries but most of them are overcomplicating this thing or are very poorly written.
-There are only 2 I would recommend:
+There are only 2 I could recommend:

 * [My Meta Box](https://github.com/bainternet/My-Meta-Box) by [Ohad Raz](http://en.bainternet.info/)
 * [Reusable Custom WordPress Meta Boxes](https://github.com/tammyhart/Reusable-Custom-WordPress-Meta-Boxes) by [Tammy Hart](http://www.tammyhartdesigns.com/)